 It could be that you need medical assistance after the standard working hours, but it is not a life-threatening emergency.
 In such cases, you may call 116117.

 This is a medical on-call service that helps patients know the best course of action for their particular health problem.
-The responder will advise whether to go to the hospital, an on-call practice (ärztliche Bereitschaftspraxis), or wait for your Hausarzt to be next available.
+The responder will advise if you should:

 Pharmacies in Germany